The Canyon: A Tale of Draco the Dragon

 There are places where the space between the worlds grows thin, like parchment stretched too far.
 If you have ever walked across an empty beach and watched the waves break; if you’ve every gone into a deep cave and passed along the edge of the rock into shadow; if you have ever climbed to the top of a mountain and seen the dawn.
-If you pay attention, you can feel those other realities passing close, like a stranger brushing by, and perhaps feel as if you could only find the right turn, you might find yourself there.
+If you pay attention, you can feel those other realities passing close, like a stranger brushing by, and perhaps, if you could only find the right turn, you might find yourself there.
 If you walked far enough, across the fields, over mountains and out into the cracked mud and burning sand of the desert, closing your eyes, you might sense these shadowlands out there, just beyond you.

 If you opened your eyes again, you might see a woman with hair the colour of night and eyes the colour of the sea, her black dress, dust streaked from travel, yet shimmering and shifting in the light, like crow’s feathers.
 She would look like she had lost something…

 Caerwen leant on her broom with her right hand.
 She felt like a net of heat had been thrown over her, even the breeze was hot and the abrasive slap of sand on her cheek made her raise her free hand.
 There was nothing out here, near where hades ended and became something else.
 She wasn’t sure there was anything else.
 There was no dragon here and no sign that he had ever been.

 The sense of panic was like a hand around her throat.

 The dragon was Caerwen’s son.
 She had seen him last when he had left to fly on ahead to scout out the villages they would stop at next.
 No one knew of them in Hades.
 By and large, people were friendly but there was no certainty how they would react to a dragon and a witch entering their lands.

 “I will be fine,” said Draco as he bade her farewell.
 “Their arrows and spears cannot reach where I fly and my eyes are keener than yours.”